-- (83) Offers of a Conceded Pass are determined at the Results Review Meeting according to the criteria detailed in the Assessment, Credit and Moderation (HE) Policy and approved by the Examinations and Integrity Committee.
-See the Moderation and Validation (HE) Procedure for awarding conceded passes. - (84) Following result publication, a student may decline a Conceded Pass grade by contacting the Head of Program within five (5) working days of result publication.
-Students do not apply for a Conceded Pass. - (85) The Head of Program completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (86) Where a student declines a Conceded Pass, they will be required to re-enrol and repeat the subject in order to complete the requirements of the course.
+- (84) Offers of a Conceded Pass are identified for recommendation at the Results Review Meeting according to the criteria detailed in the Assessment, Credit and Moderation (HE) Policy and approved by the Results and Integrity Committee.
+See the Moderation and Validation (HE) Procedure for awarding conceded passes. - (85) Following result publication, a student may decline a Conceded Pass grade by contacting the Head of Program within five (5) working days of result publication.
+Students do not apply for a Conceded Pass. - (86) The Head of Program completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (87) Where a student declines a Conceded Pass, they will be required to re-enrol in a core subject or enrol in a substitute subject in place of the failed subject in order to complete the requirements of the course.